No-Country/s6-13-m-mern/README.md

 ##### _Back .env_

 ```
-PORT = Number of the port where you wanna run api (ex.
-4000).
+MONGODB_URI= For Db in MongoDB.
-DB = For Db in MongoDB.
+URL_FRONT= For connect with frontend url
-SECRET_KEY : Is the secret key used for JWT.
+JWT_SECRET= Secret key used for JWT.
-BASE_URL = localhost of you api ( ex. http://localhost:5173).
+NODEMAILER_MAIL= The email there you want to use in Nodemailer.
-EMAIL_PASSWORD = The Password of the email used in Nodemailer.
+NODEMAILER_PASSWORD=The Password of the email used in Nodemailer.
-EMAIL_API = The email there you want to use in Nodemailer.
+PORT=Number of the port where you wanna run api (ex.
+3002).
 ```

 ##### _Front .env_